 There are 21 miles of authorized biking trails in the park.
 The paved, 6.6 mile Joseph Plumb Martin Trail on the south side of the park connects the key historic and interpretive sites.
 On the north side, two miles of the paved, regional Schuylkill River Trail run through the park, with connections to sites in Montgomery County and Philadelphia.
 Biking is allowed on all open park roads as well as some flat, unpaved trails.

 Horseback RidingSeventeen miles of designated horse trails are available to riders.
-In addition, horseback riders may also cross most open fields to link up with other horse trail sections to complete circuit rides.
 Caution should be used when crossing open areas because of holes and other hazards.